(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 Focus on Eurolects

 The titles of the publications are divided into two sections, depending on the method and approach adopted by the author or authors.
-The first section (“Monolingual studies”) includes studies examining the EU and the national legal language used in a particular EU Member State (e.g. Eurolect German on the one hand, the German variety in use in the Federal Republic of Germany on the other).
+The first section (“Monolingual studies”) includes studies examining the EU and the national legal language used in a particular EU Member State (e.g. German Eurolect on the one hand, the German variety in use in the Federal Republic of Germany on the other).
 The works that extend their field of investigation to two or more Eurolects are listed in the second section (“Multilingual studies”).
 All titles are grouped by language, indicated by the corresponding ISO 639-1 code, and presented in chronological order.
 The acronym EOP in brackets indicates the works that were published by the participants in the first and second phases of the Eurolect Observatory Project (2013-2016 and 2017-2020).
 The last two sections are dedicated respectively to degree and doctoral theses, both published and unpublished, and to book reviews.

 Portals